icloud-photos-downloader/icloud_photos_downloader/README.md

 This error often happens because your account hasn't used the iCloud API before, so Apple's servers need to prepare some information about your photos.
 This process can take around 5-10 minutes, so please wait a few minutes and try again.

-If you are still seeing this message after 30 minutes, then please open an issue on GitHub and post all of the output from the script.
+If you are still seeing this message after 30 minutes, then please [open an issue on GitHub](https://github.com/ndbroadbent/icloud_photos_downloader/issues/new) and post the script output.

 ## Cron Task